Opening an account

 ABLE Conservative seeks to provide current income and some growth by investing in a portfolio of mutual funds that consists of 20% global public stocks and 80% bonds.
 Overall, there’s a small amount of risk and limited appreciation potential, designed for a shorter investment period.

 ABLE Moderate seeks to provide a combination of growth and current income by investing in a portfolio of mutual funds that consists of 50% global public stocks and 50% bonds.
 Overall, there’s a medium level of risk for a pursuit of investment return, designed for a medium or uncertain time horizon.

 ABLE Aggressive provides the potential to grow by investing in a portfolio of mutual funds that consists of 84% global public stocks and 16% bonds.
 Overall, there’s a higher level of risk and potential for return (or loss), designed for a longer investment period (10 years or more).

 With the online platform powered by Sumday, the whole process is simple and intuitive.
 Your bank account is securely connected to the ABLE account to protect your information.
 You can add money whenever you want, even as little as $10 at a time, or every month with automatic transfers, to help you reach the $15,000 yearly maximum.
 Friends and family can also add to an account by making gift contributions.

 Using your account

-There’s a low annual fee of $45 for each Oregon ABLE Savings Plan to keep everything running smoothly.
-If you sign up before December 31, 2017, you’ll save 50% on the annual fee.
+There’s a low annual fee of $35 for each Oregon ABLE Savings Plan to keep everything running smoothly.
 There are also low fees on the underlying mutual funds, which are a part of each of the investment options, and a state administrative fee.
 These add up to between 0.30% and 0.38% of the account’s balance per year.
 Additional fees are added when you opt out of electronic statements or request a withdrawal check, instead of doing everything online.
 You can check them out in our fees FAQ.